Prerequisite

 scoopika.ts

-import { Scoopika, Container } from "@scoopika/scoopika";
+import { Scoopika, Endpoint } from "@scoopika/scoopika";

 // Initialize Scoopika instance